philxyz/cityscript/README.md

-cityscript
+CityScript
 ==========

-This is a Cakescript G2-based roleplaying gamemode for Garry's Mod 13.
+This is a Cakescript G2-based roleplaying gamemode for Garry's Mod 13

-Most things work, there aren't many runtime errors that I know of.

-Think of it as a lightweight version of DarkRP which you can take and mash up for your own community.
+Think of it as a lightweight alternative to DarkRP.

+This gamemode not based on DarkRP code - it is based on Cakescript G2.

+There is a small amount of code here from both DarkRP and SeriousRP

+You can use this project to form a base for your RP community if you like.